AbdullahMaqbool22/Tic-Tac-Toe-Game/README.md

 ## License

-This project is licensed under the ownership of Abdullah Maqbool.
+This project is licensed by MIT license.

 ## Contact